Nagorik/nagorik/README.md

 Software Engineer (FE) || React || Angular || MongoDB
 -----------------------------------------------------

-As a Front-End developer with over 4 years of experience, I have a track record of building successful single-page applications using modern technologies such as React, Angular, and DevExtreme.
+With over 4 years of experience, I have a track record of building successful single-page applications using modern technologies such as React, Angular, and DevExtreme.
 My expertise lies in creating smooth and intuitive User Interfaces while ensuring optimal functionality.
 I possess proficiency in a diverse range of web development tools and version control tools.
-I am committed to continuous learning and staying up-to-date with new technologies and changes to languages and frameworks such as ECMAScript (ES6, ES7, etc.) and Next Js
+I am committed to continuous learning and staying up-to-date with new technologies and changes to languages and frameworks such as ECMAScript (ES6, ES7, etc.) and Next Js.

 * 🌍  I'm based in Dhaka, Bangladesh
 * ✉️  You can contact me at [rislammnk@gmail.com](mailto:rislammnk@gmail.com)